thanpolas/thanpolas.github.com/_posts/javascript/2012-12-07-let-go-of-the-dom-ready-event.md

 Faster page rendering, faster time when page becomes usable, faster page loading, better user experience.
 It's time to let go of the DOM Ready Event.

+Have some fun with [this plnkr](http://embed.plnkr.co/5ya2mWtrcRDSfR4ozNRz) where you can find the code for the examples used in this post.